 Employer pension plans are a thing of the past.
-Which means saving for retirement is a must, today more than ever before.
+This means saving for retirement is a must, today more than ever before.

 Saving in any retirement plan is better than not saving at all.
 But you need to know your options to navigate your retirement savings plans effectively.